99.9%

 past returned in 2024.
 You’re still our town’s

 best kept secret.
+For local college

 basketball fans: Two things: 1)